zKnight79/ImperialSettlersCampaignCompanion/README.md

-# ImperialSettlersCampaignCompanion
+# Imperial Settlers Campaign Companion
-A companion software/application for Imperial Settlers boardgame
+##### A companion software/application for Imperial Settlers boardgame

 Currently in development ...